Culture of the Republican era in China: Drama

-Drama in this period can be called as 'New theatre', 'New drama', or 'Civilised drama'.
+Drama in this period can be called as 'New theatre', 'New drama', or 'civilised drama'.
 The beginning of modern Chinese China was triggered by the inspiration from the western world similarly to Chinese poetry.
 The initial effort began by the foundation of Spring Willow Society in Japan in 1907.
 They began by translating the plays such as La Dame aux Camelias.
 One element of this Civilised drama was the 'spoken drama' contradicting to the traditional 'singing drama'.
 This form was adopted by Ti-ien Han.
 The purpose of these dramas is to distribute and propagate new ideas.

 Ts'ao Yu was one of the most popular playwright in modern China.
 He wrote his first play, Thunderstrorm (1934) while he was a student at Tsing-Hua.
 The story is about the mental and physical downfall of one family due to incest.
 The story criticises the strict tradition and pretentious actions of the Westernised Zhou family.
 This play was performed in 1935, then went on tour.
 Another famous play was Sunrise (1936).
 This story tell about the corruption, the extravagant life of the rich in China and the suffering of the poor in China.
 Chen Balu, the high class prostitute in Shiang Hai in 1930s, was the main protagonist.
 She enjoyed the luxurious life, however, she ends up committing a suicide due her bankruptcy, the death of a young girl who she tried to save from being a prostitute, and the end of her first boyfriend.

 Magazine

 New Youth was a magazine which started being published by Chen Duxiu in 1915.
 He was a journalist and politician, and regarded as one of the leaders of New Culture Movement.
-He made his efforts to modernize Chine by introducing Euro-American culture, which was based on science and democracy, and showed his rejection of traditional Chinese literature and aesthetic.
-He became the first general secretary of the Chinese Communists in 1921.
+He made his efforts to modernize China by introducing Euro-American culture, which was based on science and democracy, and showed his rejection of traditional Chinese literature and aesthetic.
+He became the first general secretary of the Chinese Communist Party in 1921.
 Weekly Critic was a magazine, which was first published in 1918 by Ch'en Tu-hsiu and Li Ta-chao.
 They dedicated to discuss national and world politics.
 The magazine identified history' goal with the advantage of Western democracy and science as well as New Youth, and mainly criticized the Chinese government.
 New Tide was launched by some senior students from Peking University in 1919.
 They were influenced by New Youth and Weekly Critic and followed the thought of them.

 In opposition to the New Literature Movement, The National Heritage was published by the exponents of the classical pattern of literature in Peking University.
 They only published the articles written in Chinese classical style.
 In the same way, a group of professors of the Higher Normal College in Nanking started publishing a magazine called The Critical Review all in classical language.